CoyoteHawk/Simple-Calculator/README.md

 This calculator is under development.
 The current version has basic functionality for arithmetic, and not much else.

-This software is public domain.
-Do what you will with it.
+This software is GPL licensed.